 To Schedule Visits Call (951) 922-7540

-Detained at the Banning Jail
+Bail Bonds Services for the Banning Jail

 If you are arrested in Banning, California or the surrounding area you will be taken to the Larry D. Smith Correctional Facility and held until you post bail, are released on your own recognizance, or stand trial.
 It can be upsetting and difficult when you find yourself being arrested.
 But, any time you interact with law enforcement officers, it is important to remember to stay calm and not make the situation any worse than it already is.
 Remaining calm during the interaction with police can avoid additional, and more serious, charges, such as assault and battery against a police officer.